Towards AI Accountability Infrastructure: Gaps and Opportunities in AI Audit Tooling: Results

 \subsection{Harms Discovery}

-A central task for AI auditing is identifying AI systems that should be subject to scrutiny and identifying their potential harms.
-This task can be especially difficult for external auditors who may not know where AI systems are in use or what their impacts might be.
+Auditing an AI system first requires identifying the system that should be subject to scrutiny and identifying its potential harms.
+This task can be especially difficult for \emph{external} auditors who may not know where AI systems are in use or what their impacts might be.
 Tools for Harms Discovery ($N=\nHarms$) help identify and select targets for audits and support the identification, characterization, and prioritization of potential harms to investigate.
-This category includes tools for Education \& Awareness (to engage affected stakeholders in articulating harms), Incident Reporting (to gather reports of algorithmic harms from users and the public, e.g., through bug bounties), and Target Identification (e.g., the Algorithm Tips database contains a list of deployed systems in the U.S. that could be investigated).

-Compared to other stages of our taxonomy (Fig.~\ref{fig:profit-count-second}), nonprofits contributed especially to creating and maintaining tools for Harms Discovery (e.g., databases for documenting AI incidents~\cite{charlie_pownall_ai_2021}) and Data Collection (e.g., scraping or data donation~\cite{devos_toward_2022}).
+This category includes tools for Education \& Awareness (to engage affected stakeholders in articulating harms), Incident Reporting (to gather reports of algorithmic harms from users and the public, e.g., through bug bounties or incident databases \citep{charlie_pownall_ai_2021}), and Target Identification (e.g., the Algorithm Tips database contains a list of deployed systems in the U.S.).
+Compared to other stages of our taxonomy (Fig.~\ref{fig:profit-count-second}), nonprofits contributed significantly to creating and maintaining these types of tools in our dataset ({\notprofitPropHarms} not-for-profit; see Fig.~\ref{fig:profit-employees}).